3.7 Do Probiotics Work?

 On the other hand, a recent scientific review of all well-done studies of probiotics among healthy people couldn’t find evidence that probiotics made much difference compared to a placebo in randomized controlled trials.
 When the data-heavy web site FiveThirtyEight did a week-long series on Gut Science, including a detailed survey of what’s known about probiotics, they concluded: “There’s no evidence in humans, however, to support taking probiotics just to generally improve your gut health.”

-A literature review by the US Agency for Healthcare Research and Quality found no safety issues in healthy adults, but there is suprisingly little research to show that the pills actually do anything.
+A literature review by the US Agency for Healthcare Research and Quality found no safety issues in healthy adults, but there is surprisingly little research to show that the pills actually do anything.
 The independent lab Labdoor tests most common brands to see which actually contain the organisms claimed on the label, but I couldn’t find anyone who tests whether the body can absorb them or not.
-There have been a few peer-reviewed studies showing that some microbes in supplements can make it to the gut74, but these studies almost feel like special cases, where they try lots of microbes and only a few make it.
+There have been a few peer-reviewed studies showing that some microbes in supplements can make it to the gut96, but these studies almost feel like special cases, where they try lots of microbes and only a few make it.
 It’s not clear that organisms in a typical off-the-shelf bottle of probiotics have ever been tested that way.

 I’m especially interested in learning whether the probiotics in the supplements actually “stick” in my gut.
 Taking so many billion organisms in pill form all at once may very well show up in a single gut test result, but how do I know they’re not simply being flushed out of my system?
 Or worse, how do I know I’m not just crowding out something more important?